philippkahr/docs-content/manage-data/ingest/transform-enrich/common-mistakes.md

 }
 ```

-## Rename operator
+## Rename processor

-The rename operator renames a field.
+The rename processor renames a field.
 There are two flags:

 - ignore_missing
 - ignore_failure

 Ignore missing is useful when you are not sure that the field you want to rename from exist.
-Ignore\_failure will help you with any failure encountered.
-The rename operator can only rename to non-existing fields.
+Ignore_failure will help you with any failure encountered.
+The rename processor can only rename to non-existing fields.
 If you already have the field `abc` and you want to rename `def` to `abc` then the operation fails.
 The `ignore_failure` helps you in this case.

 ## Script processor